Now more than ever, herbal medicine is needed in the world.

 Time-tested botanical remedies ease the suffering someone may be experiencing, without a barrage of negative side effects that so often accompany pharmaceutical medications.

 Nourishing plant remedies support the body on a deep nutritive level where it is needed most to heal the root of the condition.

-Dr. James Still (1812-1885), medical doctor and herbalist advised, “I have long considered vegetable medicine all that is needed for the ills of the human family.”
+Dr. James Still (1812-1885), medical doctor and herbalist said, “I have long considered vegetable medicine all that is needed for the ills of the human family.”

 From simple herbal teas that date back over 4,000 years ago to the complex plant protocols that are used by modern herbalists, healing the body and mind using natural remedies is making a much-needed comeback in the world today.

 - Bitters – trigger a sensory response in the CNS that sends a message to the gut

 - Diaphoretic – opens the pores to make the organism sweat

 - Antispasmodic – eases spasms or cramps in the muscles

 - Adaptogen – helps the body adapt and moderate the stress response

 - Alterative – alters and improves the body’s metabolic processes from nutrition to elimination

 - Anticatarrhals – eliminate excess mucus

 - Antimicrobial – destroys pathogenic organisms, including bacteria, fungi and viruses

 - Astringents – tighten the tissues

 - Carminative – eases discomfort caused by gas

 - Demulcent – contains mucilaginous properties that soothe inflamed and irritated tissues

 - Emmenagogue – stimulates menstrual flow and function

 - Expectorant – stimulates the removal of mucus from the lungs

 - Diuretic – aids the body in ridding excess fluids

 - Hepatic – supports liver function and increase flow of bile

 - Immunomodulator – modify and regulate the immune system

 - Nervine – eases anxiety, relax and restore the nervous system

 When we understand the reactions natural remedies create, we can use them to support the body’s physical needs.

 One of the overlooked gifts that plant medicine offers human beings is something that pharmaceutical medication is not capable of.
 And, that is to connect people back to the planet.